pedro-nishida/Procedural-Programming/README.md

 <h2>About the repository:</h2>

 <p>
-This respository has the coding work I've done to my Procedural Programming Class in my university. supervised by my professor/tutor:
+This respository has the coding work I've done to my Procedural Programming Class in my university, during my freshman year in college (2nd semester). supervised by my professor/tutor:
 Ph.D Igor Santos Perreta <a href="https://www.linkedin.com/in/igor-santos-peretta/"> [Linkedin] </a>